-Earlier in his career, Will honed his media relations skills as a member of the media himself, reporting for the Chicago Tribune, the Tribune’s RedEye edition, and as a freelance reporter.
-Will also served as the chief researcher for “The Survivor: Bill Clinton in the White House,” The New York Times-bestselling history on the presidency of Bill Clinton.
-Will is a member of The Communications Network, and has written freelance pieces that appeared in The Washington Post, Slate, The Boston Globe, and the Chicago Tribune.
+Earlier in his career, Will worked as a journalist, reporting for the Chicago Tribune, the Tribune’s RedEye edition, and as a freelance reporter.
+Will also served as the chief researcher for Politico co-founder John F. Harris’ The Survivor: Bill Clinton in the White House, The New York Times-bestselling history on the presidency of Bill Clinton.
+Will’s writing has appeared in The Washington Post, Slate, The Boston Globe, and the Chicago Tribune, among other outlets.